Bashar Kassir

 Most importantly, I encourage everyone to participate in the election process.
 Higher voter turnout leads to stronger representation and a Council that better reflects the diversity of our community.

-In Ward 10, voters turnout have historically been low — Last election was about 22%.
+In Ward 10, voters turnout have historically been low — Last election was at 24%.
 Together, we can increase civic participation and strengthen our local democracy.

 Every vote matters.